 Manufacturers are turning to subscription fees more and more these days.
 Both Arlo and Ring systems require a subscription to get full access to their features, like cloud recording.

 Arlo charges $2.99 per camera per month for HD storage or $9.99 for unlimited cameras.
 For that price, you can store footage for up to 30 days, and you’ll be able to determine what set off the motion detector (animal, person, vehicle.)
-Arlo also offers a $14.99 per month unlimited cameras plan that stores video in 4K and has 24/7 emergency response.
+Arlo also offers a $14.99 per month unlimited cameras plan that stores video in

 Ring’s Protect program is $3 per camera per month (or $30 per year) or $10 for unlimited cameras ($100 per year), and also offers 60 days of cloud storage, and has a People Only mode that will ignore animal and vehicle-triggered events.
 You’ll also receive lifetime theft protection, the ability to save or share videos, and notifications.
 The Ring “Plus”/unlimited plan also gives you extended warranties on all devices and allows you the option of professional monitoring for a Ring Alarm.